abhijith1799/MS-Engae-2022-/README.md

 1) By manual folder import

-2) here we provide another functionality to register faces,when we use this camera will pop up and we can capture image, this images tranfered to training. all ticket we can recognize them by identifing their faces , if connect all candidates faces.
+2) here we provide another functionality to register faces,when we use this camera will pop up and we can capture image, this images tranfered to training.